lsuhadolnik/VSCode-NWRM/README.md

 ### Scripts

-- `npm run build` – Bundle the extension using Vite.
+- `npm run build` – Compile the extension using TypeScript.
 - `npm test` – Currently runs the build as a sanity check.
 - `npm run watch` – Rebuild on file changes.